Playback Session Settings and Streaming FAQ

 A) From the Session Details window (Click on the Session Name in the Dashboard), click on the trashcan button in the lower left

-B) From Dashboard view, click on the “Delete” button under the Actions column
+B) From Dashboard view, click on the “Delete” button under the Actions column (session must be over).

-B) From the hamburger menu in the actions column, click on “Delete”.
+C) From the hamburger menu in the actions column, click on “Delete”.

 Once a session has been deleted, it will disappear from the Dashboard.
 This can not be undone.